Essential dimension of group schemes over a local scheme: Definitions and general results

 The second difference is the fact that we are supposing that the scheme $X'$ is \textit{geometrically} integral.
-Thirdly we take locally finite presentation schemes, but this does not give problems since the essential dimension of algebraic affine group schemes is finite.
+Thirdly we take locally finite presentation schemes, but this does not cause problems since the essential dimension of an algebraic affine group scheme is finite.

-If $S$ is the spectrum of a field then by \cite[Lemma 6.11 and Remark 6.12]{BF} the classical definition using compressions (\cite[Definition 6.8]{BF}) of essential dimension is equivalent to the functorial definition.
-We will prove later in Proposition \ref{Prop: ed over a field} that over a field they are both equivalent to our definition.
+If $S$ is the spectrum of a field then by \cite[Lemma~6.11 and Remark~6.12]{BF} the classical definition using compressions \cite[Definition~6.8]{BF} of essential dimension is equivalent to the functorial definition.
+We will prove later in \reftext{Proposition~\ref{Prop:edoverafield}} that over a field they are both equivalent to our definition.